 - Explore the massive basalt cliffs, rolling desert hills, riparian vegetation, and the cool water of the Yakima River.

 - The Yakima River Canyon is a popular destination for plant and wildlife viewing, including bighorn sheep, various birds of prey, and mule deer.
 This section of the river is classified as a Blue Ribbon trout stream, but is catch and release only.
 One of the most popular summer activities is floating the river, which is a family-friendly Class 1 river with no rapids.
-Rafters often put in at Lower Umtanum or Bighorn and take out at Roza dam.
+Rafters often put in at Bighorn and take out at Roza dam.

 Wildlife Viewing Water Sports Hunting Hiking Fishing Camping

 Boating Canoeing Non-Motorized Boating Paddling